dhvogel/dhvogel.github.io/blog/sunsetting-google-plus.md

   <p style="margin-top: 0.5rem; color: #666; font-size: 0.95rem; text-align: center;">The Google+ sunset</p>
 </div>

 I was at my first day of orientation at Google all excited to join the Google+ team when I got a text from my dad: "have you seen this?" and he attached a link to a news article, "Google Shutting Down Google+".
 I had not.
 But it was a prescient message.
-It turned out that my first day of orientation was the day they announced they were shutting Google+ down.
+It turned out that was the day they announced they were shutting Google+ down.

 Frankly when I heard the news I was not all that distraught.
 I was at Google now and nothing could bring me down.
 I was joining a Google+ team that was making international headlines.
 How about that.
 What a great orientation icebreaker.